KeydoO/Algorithms/README.md

 # Algorithms
-Data structures and algorithms implemented with java
+Data structures and algorithms implemented with java.